getempower/api-documentation/README.md

   "activeUntilMts": null, // millisecond unix timestamp f the CTA should be disabled at any point "shouldUseAdvancedTargeting": true, // one of true or false

   // a dictionary detailing which filters to use for the targeting of this CTA.
-All unused filters are null "advancedTargetingFilter": {
+All unused filters are set to null "advancedTargetingFilter": {
-      "role": null,
-      "region": null,
-      "joinDate": null,
-      "listSize": null,
-      "assignedTo": ["fbei678"],
-      "outreachTask": null,
+      "tag": [59], // id of the tag
+      "role": {"organizer": false, "volunteer": true, "campaignDirector": true}, // only keys possible "state": ["WI"], // list of states of the users who should see the CTA "region": [3368], // list of regions of the users who should see the CTA "zipCode": ["53201"], // list of zip codes to target users by "joinDate": {"type": "between", "toMts": 1600981504354, "fromMts": 1600549504354}, // currently, only the "between" type is supported, can not create multiple date filters, so this is just one dictionary
+      "listSize": {"max": 10, "min": 0, "type": "between"}, //  currently, only the "between" type is supported, only one possible set of entries here
+      "assignedTo": ["fbei678"], // when targeting by a leader's parent, a list of those parents "outreachTask": null, // not currently implemented
-      "lastActiveDate": null,
+      "lastActiveDate": null, // not currently implemented
-      "hasContactsInState": null,
-      "hasContactsWithSurveyResponse": null
+      "hasContactsInState": ["WI"], // filter by whether volunteers have contacts in this list of states "hasContactsWithSurveyResponse": [{"ctaId": 648, "answerValue": "No", "questionKey": 2}] // a list of dictionaries if multiple filters applied
    },

   "organizationId": 4 // can ignore this
 }
 ```